Great Indian Warpath: New York

-The trails northward from Virginia and Pennsylvania converged at the junction of the Susquehanna River and the Chemung River; these led to where the Seneca Trail started/ended in western New York near present-day Niagara Falls, used for centuries by the Seneca of the Iroquois and previous peoples around the Great Lakes.
+The trails northward from Virginia and Pennsylvania converged at the junction of the Susquehanna River and the Chemung River; these led to where the Seneca Trail started/ended in western New York near present-day Niagara Falls, used for centuries by the Seneca of the Haudenosaunee and previous peoples around the Great Lakes.
 In 1775 the twelve united colonies entered into an agreement concerning the use of Native American paths and the roads:

-Brothers: It is necessary, in order for the preservation of friendship between us and brothers of the Six Nations (Iroquois) and their allies, that a free and mutual intercourse be kept between us; therefore we, Brothers: The road is now open for our brethren of the Six Nations and their allies, and they may now pass as safely and freely as the people of the Twelve United Colonies themselves.
+Brothers: It is necessary, in order for the preservation of friendship between us and brothers of the Six Nations (Haudenosaunee or Iroquois) and their allies, that a free and mutual intercourse be kept between us; therefore we, Brothers: The road is now open for our brethren of the Six Nations and their allies, and they may now pass as safely and freely as the people of the Twelve United Colonies themselves.
 And we are further determined, by the assistance of God, to keep open and free for the Six Nations and their allies, as long as the earth remains.

-The Iroquois Confederacy's central trail had its western terminus at the site of present-day Buffalo on Buffalo Creek.
+The Haudenosaunee Confederacy's central trail had its western terminus at the site of present-day Buffalo on Buffalo Creek.
 It crossed to the Onondaga Valley at the foot of Seneca and Cayuga Lakes, met the Mohawk River at the "great carrying place" (the site of present-day Rome), then followed the river to site of Schenectady and had its eastern terminus at the site of Albany (in the vicinity of Castle Island, where the Dutch built Fort Nassau).
 Modern-day New York State Route 5 largely follows this path.

 Afterwards, the GIW crossed the Hudson River into New England, taking the Mohawk Trail (largely followed by modern-day New York State Route 2, Massachusetts Route 2, and Massachusetts Route 2A).
 From there, the Great Trail network eventually went into Newfoundland, where it reached its northern terminus.